MicrosoftDocs/visualstudio-docs/connected-environment/get-started-netcore-02.md

 > This command takes about 10 minutes, please be patient.

-Now that we have a development environment, we can begin writing code!
+Now that we have a development environment, let's start developing code!
 > [!div class="nextstepaction"]
 > [Create a .NET Core container in Kubernetes](get-started-netcore-03.md)